There are a number of stages involved in the review, and these are explained below.

 The current stage is: Introduction

-During April and May 2021, we shall be looking once again at on-street parking issues across the borough.
-These will be concerns that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
+During September and October 2023, we shall be assessing on-street parking issues across the borough once again.
+These will be issues of concern that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
 We shall visit, assess, and prioritise requests for new or amended parking controls in different locations across the borough.
-We shall then prepared a report of our findings and recommendations.
+We'll then prepare some drawings and a statement of reasons of our findings and recommendations.

 Advertisement and objections

-Please note that any Egham town centre proposals will be displayed in the Englefield Green division.
+Please note that any Egham town centre proposals are be displayed in the Englefield Green division.

-All the feedback that is received during the 28 day formal advertising period, is then collected together into a report.
-The report is presented to the Joint Committee Chairman, the County Councillors and Borough Councillors who sit on the Joint Committee to read.
-Taking the feedback submitted into account, together we decide on the best way forward and make final decisions on how to proceed at each location where changes are proposed.
+The report containing all the feedback and the recommendation on how to proceed is then distributed to the county councillors and the Parking and Traffic Enforcement Manager.
+They read the report, and taking the feedback submitted into account along with the recommendation made, decide on the best way forward and make final decisions on how to proceed at each location where changes are proposed.